chinchang/kushagra.dev/posts/2019-08-23-strong-vs-em.md

 ### Importance

-Importance can be thought of "hierarchy".
+Importance can be thought of like "hierarchy".
 For example, say you are describing certain items in different paragraphs.
 You will probably start the paragraph by putting the item name in `strong` tags, like so:

 ```html
 <p>